jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/FYP Scopes and Projects/2025 MCHA Budget Project Categories.md

 	- SWEN functionality
 		- dials for torque
 		- switch for regen
-		- idk how youll make sure these things are in the correct position after unplugging the board from the car
+		- idk how you'll make sure these things are in the correct position after unplugging the board from the car
 	- temp sensors for radiator
 		- temp sensors are already in the radiator
 		- DBC file update